Impact One Night Only

-One Night Only was a series of professional wrestling events held by Total Nonstop Action Wrestling (TNA) launched in April 2013.
+Impact: One Night Only (originally TNA: One Night Only) is a series of professional wrestling events held from 2013 to 2019.
 The concept was announced on January 11, 2013 by then-Total Nonstop Action (TNA) President Dixie Carter as a part of a change to their pay-per-view programming.
 Prior to the change, the company held live pay-per-view events monthly.

-The series consists of events that are taped and released later periodically on pay-per-view, typically on the first Friday of every month, except for the months that featured one of the company's main pay-per-view events.
+The events were taped and released later periodically on pay-per-view typically on the first Friday of every month, except for the months that featured one of the company's main pay-per-view events.
 Promoted as individual "specials", the One Night Only series — unlike the live pay-per-view events — were not initially connected to the storylines featured on Impact's flagship television show, nor to each other or the mainline pay-per-view events.
 From 2015, storylines from Impact! would be incorporated into future One Night Only events.

 In 2018, the events began streaming exclusively on the Impact's Global Wrestling Network.
-The following year, with the launch of Impact Plus, the One Night Only series would be discontinued and succeeded by the Impact Plus Monthly Specials.
+The following year, with the launch of Impact Plus, the One Night Only series was discontinued, succeeded by the Impact Plus Monthly Specials.